ember-learn/ember-blog/source/2020-05-01-the-ember-times-issue-146.md

 ## [Yehuda's Octane tutorial continued 🔥](https://yehudakatz.com/2020/03/25/ember-octane-lets-go/)

-Our very own [Yehuda Katz (@wycats)](https://github.com/wycats) wrote a blog series on [Octane tutorial](https://yehudakatz.com/2020/03/25/ember-octane-lets-go/), and there are two new posts added to it.
+Our very own [Yehuda Katz (@wycats)](https://github.com/wycats) wrote a blog series for an [Octane tutorial](https://yehudakatz.com/2020/03/25/ember-octane-lets-go/), and there are two new posts added to it.

 The third part of the tutorial, [Pulling Out Data](https://yehudakatz.com/2020/03/30/ember-octane-a-data-file/), talks about moving data from HTML into a separate file.
 This is the part in the series that introduces you to writing Javascript for the first time.
-You'll also learn how to build your helpers and writing unit tests for them.
+You'll also learn how to build your helpers and write unit tests for them.

 The fourth part of the tutorial, [Airtable Time](https://yehudakatz.com/2020/04/06/ember-octane-airtable-time/), talks about moving the JSON into Airtable.
 It is a great approach that will reduce the need for an application build for changing only data.